bloodbee/website/content/posts/2020-12-16-product-creation-framework.md

 * Is my product used?
 * Does it improve people's lives?
-* If it's "no" to both questions, then the product is immoral or you are a "DEALER".
+* If it's "no" to both questions, then the product is immoral or you are a "DEALER", this is not the best position for an entreprener.

   ![manipulation matrice](/media/manipulation-matrice.png "Manipulation Matrice from Nir Eyal")

 #### 6) Data collection and behavioral analysis